 You can click "Accept all cookies" below to accept use of all cookies on this website, or select "Manage cookies preferences" to choose which cookies we can use.
 For more information about the cookies we use, see our Cookie Notice

-Graduate foundation in law
+Graduate DIPLOMA in law

-Graduate foundation in law
+Graduate DIPLOMA in law

-For graduates from a non-law background, our Graduate Foundation in Law Programme (GFL) is a uniquely designed law conversion course for those wanting to take the SQE to qualify as a solicitor but do not have a law degree or equivalent experience.
+For graduates from a non-law background, our Graduate Diploma in Law (GDL) is a uniquely designed law conversion course for those wanting to take the SQE to qualify as a solicitor but do not have a law degree or equivalent experience, and gives you everything you need to know and puts you on a level playing field with UK law graduates.

 Why study with us